 Above all, it’s the people themselves- educated, well read, and cultured.
 It’s amazing that everyone in Kolkata has a little bit of art in them, painting, sketching, writing, singing or dancing, at least something.

 Average people of Kolkata are happy, joyous, and moreover, money is not the biggest thing that appeals to them!
 The simplicity and generosity of people is lovable.
-Once I asked a man directions, and he walked with me all the way (almost a kilometer) to drop me there!
+Once I asked a man to show me directions, and he walked with me all the way (almost a kilometer) to drop me there!
 No wonder Mother Teresa chose this city as her home and did much of her social/ community work.

 Social life: